-What Is a Nonprofit Reserve Fund?
+What Are Nonprofit Reserve Funds?

 Can Nonprofits Have Reserve Funds?

 Not only are nonprofits allowed to have reserve funds, but for their long-term financial health, they should have reserve funds.
 Reserve funds are a key financial piece of the puzzle as a nonprofit seeks financial resiliency and builds capacity over time.
-A nonprofit organization is not considered financially healthy without some type of reserves.
-Just like you work to save for family emergencies in your personal finances, so should a nonprofit.

-Where Do Nonprofit Reserve Funds Come From?
+Where Do Nonprofit Operating Reserves Come From?

 - Identifying reserve growth as a component of a capital campaign.